jacobmarshall-etc/react-inline-svg/README.md

 Building from Source
 --------------------

-The compiled/ready-to-use version of react-inline-svg can always be found at `dist/react-inline-svg.js`.
 To re-build this after making changes in `src`, simply run:

 ```
 $ gulp